A New Window on Dynamical Dark Energy: Combining DESI-DR2 BAO with future Gravitational Wave Observations: Improvement in the cosmological parameters from DESI+GWSS

 Now, for the JBP model, we find results that are, in many ways, similar to those obtained for the BA model.
-The combinations with ET and DECIGO lead to comparable improvements across all parameters, resulting in a mild reduction in uncertainties relative to the current constraints.
-However, combining the current data with LIGO projections yields a very significant reduction in the uncertainties—particularly noteworthy given that the results are only slightly worse than those obtained with the \texttt{DECIGO (10k)} sample.
-This combination, in particular, yields $\sigma(w_0) = 0.046$ and $\sigma(w_a) = 0.28$, which is substantial considering that this model, among the three considered, has the largest error bars overall.
+The combinations with aLIGO, ET, and DECIGO lead to notable improvements in the cosmological parameters $\Omega_m$ and $H_0$, resulting in a mild reduction in uncertainties relative to the current constraints.
+In fact, we see no visible improvement in the $w_0$–$w_a$ plane compared to the current constraints.
+Thus, we notice that for all models, the factor of improvement increases following the sequence of adding aLIGO, ET, and DECIGO to the analysis with the Base data, respectively.
+While the restrictions on the $w_0$–$w_a$ plane are not significant for this specific model, the analysis with DECIGO leads to good prospects for this form, as we obtain $\sigma(\Omega_m) = 0.0045$ and $\sigma(H_0) = 0.43$, comparable with the results for the other two models.